nannantest/test/enable-product-white-list.md

 }
 ```
 The products list in thie file will be supported by Singleton Service, it's not related to *version*, only **productName**.

+**Notes**:
+1. This configuration file will be loaded into cache when Singleton Service starts.
+Please restart Singleton Service if any changes for this configuration file.

+2. If you use Singleton Service S3 build, please also put this configuration file into local folder `.\l10n\bundles\` with Singleton Service S3 build together.
+Don't move it to AWS storage.